hwchen/hashmap-c3/README.md

 unordered map: 2.3GB
 hashmap: 8GB on first insert -> 13.7GB on reinsert
 zig: 2.3GB
-odin: 3.0GB (but strange pattern, "overallocated" to 4.6GB before dropping back to 3.0GB?
-Same pattern happened on the way also.)
+odin: 3.0GB (Reallocation more obvious here than on others.
+Went up to 4.6GB before dropping back to 3.0GB.
+Could be that the interval was longer, so easier to see in htop)
 ```

 Other perf notes: For smaller inputs, like `/usr/share/dict/words` (100,000 words) or [`related_post_gen`](https://github.com/jinyus/related_post_gen), zig and c3 stdlib hashmaps perform about the same for speed, but odin is still noticeably slower.